 - The Inclusion Manager/SENDCo, Mr Snowden, who can be reached via the school’s phone number: 020 8204 8759 or via email: email@example.com

 In line with the SEND Revised Code of Practice (2014), we provide support for children based on the 4 broad areas of need identified in the SEN COP, 2014:

 - Sensory and/or physical needs

-The Code of Practice 2014 defines SEN as follows:
+The Code of Practice 2014 defines SEND as follows: